 Production of blood cells can be increased by the following treatments.
 A proportion of the newly made red blood cells is likely to be lost due to hemolysis, so PNH symptoms will still be apparent even as red blood cell production increases.
 The proteins or hormones called growth factors are normal body products that stimulate the production of blood cells.

 - Iron pills can stimulate red blood cell production by increasing iron levels.
 It's especially important for young women with low iron to maintain their iron level.

-- Erythropoietin ("EPO" for short, trade names Aranesp, Epogen, and Procit) is a growth factor that boosts red blood cell production.
+- Erythropoietin ("EPO" for short, U.S. trade names Aranesp, Epogen, and Procit) is a growth factor that boosts red blood cell production.

 - Male hormones (androgens) are no longer commonly used but can increase red blood cell production.